karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

 ![audit-api](/img/audit-function-durable.png)

-The problem with this approach lies in the fact that the query takes between 3 and 7 minutes to complete, so most of the time the HTTP function times out, because 230 seconds is the maximum amount of time that an HTTP triggered function can take to respond to a request.
+The problem with this approach lies in the fact that the query takes between 3 and 7 minutes to complete, so most of the time the HTTP function times out because 230 seconds is the maximum amount of time that an HTTP triggered function can take to respond to a request.
 This is because of the idle timeout of Azure Load Balancer.

-For longer processing times, we need to consider using an async pattern or defer the actual work and return an immediate response.
+For longer processing times, I needed to consider using an async pattern or defer the actual work and return an immediate response.
 And Azure Durable Functions provides built-in support for the async http api pattern.

 # 3. Async HTTP API Pattern